Directed by David Solomon

 - Held Gaze: Willow and Kennedy at the Bronze.

-- I Never Said I Was A Potential: Tips off Kennedy that Amy knows more about what Willow has been up to than she claimed.
+- I Never Said It Was Poison: Tips off Kennedy that Amy knows more about what Willow has been up to than she claimed.

 - Jumping Off the Slippery Slope: Even given Amy's descent into magic addiction last season, her sudden appearance as a mustache-twirling villain seems like quite a leap.